egmontmika/egmontmika.com/content/blog/what-do-you-stand-up-for.md

 Is it because of convenience?
 Or complacency?
 Or fear?

-The fear of getting opposed, rejected, intimidated.
+The fear of getting opposed, rejected, intimidated?
 The fear of failure?
 Of shame?
-Or the fear of negative consequences.
+Or of having to face the negative consequences?

+How can we overcome that resistance?
-When we pursue our purpose, we overcome.

-When our purpose is bigger than ourselves, something higher than our personal striving for comfort, security and acceptance, then convenience and fear become irrelevant.
-We grow beyond the resistance and get envolved.
+It's when we pursue our purpose.
+When our purpose is greater than ourselves, something higher and stronger than our personal pursuit of comfort, security and acceptance.
+Then convenience and fear become irrelevant.
+We grow beyond our resistance.
+We take courage and get envolved.

 We care enough to pay the price.

-And take courage.

 We speak up, stand up, and take action.

-Martin Luther King Jr. had such a purpose.
-Jesus had.
-Paul had.
+Jesus had such a purpose.

 You have.